 Raise your hand if you like potatoes?
 Do you like cheese?
-Yea, for most of us, our hands shot up before we even fully registered what we were being asked.
+Yeah, for most of us, our hands shot up before we even fully registered what we were being asked.
+People love their cheese and potatoes!
+My family is no exception to this rule!
+That’s why Potatoes Au Gratin is the perfect side dish. :-)

-Potatoes Au Gratin Frequently Asked Questions
+Best Tips for Potatoes Au Gratin

-If you need a really good mandolin, this is the one I've used for over a decade!
-It's more expensive than the cheap ones on Amazon, but it's the best one I've found if you're going to be using it often!
+- Slice them THIN – It’s best to slice potatoes for Potatoes Au Gratin thin.
+Usually, 1/8 inch to 1/4 inch will do the trick.
+If your potatoes are too thick, this dish will take longer to cook.
+I use a mandolin slicer for this, and it takes about 2 minutes.
+It will take longer if you are doing it by hand!
+If you need a really good mandolin, this is the one I’ve used for over a decade!
+It’s more expensive than the cheap ones on Amazon, but it’s the best one I’ve found if you’re going to be using it often!

-Yes!
 This dish can easily be made ahead of time!

 Just make and assemble the Potatoes Au Gratin dish as indicated below, but stop short of baking.
 Cover with cling wrap and press the wrap tightly to the top of the casserole (to avoid the potatoes discoloring).
 Keep in the fridge for up to 48 hours.
 Remove cling wrap and bake as normal.